uweb/uw_wp_theme/README.md

 - [ESLint](https://eslint.org/docs/user-guide/integrations)
 - [PHP CodeSniffer (phpCS)](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards/wiki)

-## Working with the UW Social theme
+## Working with the UW WordPress Theme theme
 *Please note some of this section has been copied from the WP Rig README.*

 You can install this theme in any development environment.

-UW Social uses [BrowserSync](https://browsersync.io/) to enable synchronized browser testing.
+UW WordPress Theme uses [BrowserSync](https://browsersync.io/) to enable synchronized browser testing.
 To take advantage of this feature, configure the `proxy` wrapper settings in `./dev/config/themeConfig.js` to match your local development environment.
 The `URL` value is the URL to the live version of your local site.

-UW Social uses a [Gulp 4](https://gulpjs.com/) build process to generate and optimize the code for the theme.
+UW WordPress Theme uses a [Gulp 4](https://gulpjs.com/) build process to generate and optimize the code for the theme.
 All development is done in the `/dev` folder and Gulp preprocesses, transpiles, and compiles the files into the root folder.
 The root folder files become the active theme.
 WordPress ignores anything in the `/dev` folder.

 **Note:** If you have previously used Gulp, you may encounter seemingly random errors that prevent the build process from running.
 To fix this issue, [upgrade to Gulp 4 following the steps outlined in the WP Rig Wiki](https://github.com/wprig/wprig/wiki/Updating-to-Gulp-4).